 The Bonds will be dated the date of delivery and will mature as described on the front cover of this Official Statement.
-The Bonds will bear interest payable on September 1, 2015 and semiannually thereafter on March 1 and September 1 in each year until maturity, as set forth on the front cover of this Official Statement.
+The Bonds will bear interest payable on October 15, 2017 and semiannually thereafter on April 15 and October 15 in each year until maturity, or earlier redemption, as set forth on the front cover of this Official Statement.
 Interest will be calculated on the basis of twelve 30-day months and a 360-day year.
-Interest is payable to the registered owner as of the close of business on the fifteenth day of February and August in each year, or the preceding business day if such fifteenth day is not a business day, in each year by check mailed to the registered owner or, so long as the Bonds are registered in the name of Cede & Co., as nominee of DTC, by such other means as DTC and the Town shall agree.
+Interest is payable to the registered owner as of the close of business on the last day of March and September, in each year, by check mailed to the registered owner or, so long as the Bonds are registered in the name of Cede & Co., as nominee of DTC, by such other means as DTC and the Town shall agree.
 A book-entry system will be employed, evidencing ownership of the Bonds in principal amounts of \$5,000 or integral multiples thereof, with transfers of ownership effected on the records of DTC, and its participants pursuant to rules and procedures established by DTC and its participants.
 See "Book-Entry-Only Transfer System."